Created on 14-10-2019 at 17:49 PM

 "I'm on a good path, everything's going according to plan, even a bit faster than expected.
 I'm feeling good," a satisfied Leon Goretzka said.
 The extra shifts during the international break have paid off.
 The 24-year-old underwent an operation on his left thigh around a month ago.
 After taking up running last week, he was back on the ball one day later and gradually upped his workload in individual sessions with the fitness coaches.

 Martínez joins Goretzka

 "The good thing about my rehab is that I only had to run without a ball once.
-But then I got the ball immediately, and that's obviously at the center of our sport and most fun," Bayern's number 18 revealed.
+But then I got the ball immediately, and that's obviously at the centre of our sport and most fun," Bayern's number 18 revealed.
 Javi Martínez joined Goretzka on Monday, using the day to take up preparations for the Bundesliga match away to FC Augsburg on Saturday.

 The first internationals will return to Munich and resume team training under Kovač on Tuesday.
-Goretzka will probably be able to complete the full squad program soon.
+Goretzka will probably be able to complete the full squad programme soon.
 "I think I can train with the team this week," said the midfielder, hoping he can quickly return to the pitch.
 "At the end of the day the coach has to decide, and the question is how I feel.
 I'm confident I'll soon be ready."